Mastodon

-To many people, New Orleans is considered the birthplace of jazz as well as the festival capital of the world, celebrating every kind of music in different ways.
+To many people, New Orleans music is considered the birthplace of jazz as well as the festival capital of the world, celebrating every kind of music in different ways.
 The entire live music scene, however, took a hit as the COVID pandemic swept the nation.
-Join us as we meet with 3 leaders from the music industry in New Orleans as they discuss the recovery post-pandemic of their music community.

 Podcast: https://shows.acast.com/amplify-music/episodes/66ef9ddbf3953ecef178571b